imindrajit/Udacity-CarND-Advanced-Lane-Finding/README.md

 # Pipeline

-Calibration matrix and distortion coefficients are calculated using calibration images provided by udacity. *cv2.findChessboardCorners()* and *cv2.calibrateCamera()* functions have been used for this purpose.
+Calibration matrix and distortion coefficients are calculated using calibration images provided by udacity.

 The steps via which an image goes through :-